Alpacas as Lifestyle Animals

 Conclusion

-It is fair to write that with the fall in animal values and the very low returns from fibre, alpacas are not going to make any money for the smaller herd owner, at least in the near-term.
-However, given their nature they are an absolute pleasure to have on the farm or lifestyle block.
+Given their nature, alpacas are an absolute pleasure to have on the farm or lifestyle block.
 They do have particular needs which must be provided for, just like any livestock species and background research to understand these needs and quirks should be done before committing to buy.
 Moreover, owners must accept that getting their hands dirty is part of alpaca ownership.
 This website has an Alpacapedia of information starting with the basics to assist all potential and existing owners.

 Potential owners simply wanting 'back yard nibblers' for their block could also consider alpacas that are unwanted, have been abandoned or 'given away with the block' when a property owner sells up.
-Unfortunately, these alpacas are available all too frequently but from personal experience, I know they can be wonderful animals.
+Unfortunately, these alpacas are available all too frequently but from personal experience of rehoming them, I know they can be wonderful animals.
 If you would like to adopt some of these, please contact me on this e-mail form or contact any other AANZ member for advice.
 Alternatively you can enquire on one of the NZ Alpaca Facebook pages.

 Quick Page Links